frontity/docs/docs/api-reference-1/frontity-analytics.md

 #### `actions.analytics.event`

-Send an event to all active analytics packages.
+Send an event to all enabled analytics packages.

 This action takes all namespaces defined in `state.analytics.events` that are `true` and calls the `event` action of each one with the specified `Event` object.